apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 Android permissions until recently have been handled at install-time instead of runtime.
 These permissions are required to be declared on an application that uses the permissions, and these permissions need to be added to the Android Manifest.
-This can be accomplished by using the config.xml to inject these permissions in the AndroidManifest.xml file.
+This can be accomplished by using the `config.xml` to inject these permissions in the `AndroidManifest.xml` file.
 The example below uses the Contacts permission.

         <config-file target="AndroidManifest.xml" parent="/*">
             <uses-permission android:name="android.permission.READ_CONTACTS" />
         </config-file>

-## Android Permissions (Cordova-Android 5.0.x and greater)
+### Runtime Permissions (Cordova-Android 5.0.0+)

 Android 6.0 "Marshmallow" introduced a new permissions model where the user can turn on and off permissions as necessary.
-This means that applications must handle these permission changes to be future-proof, which was the focus of the Cordova-Android 5.0 release.
+This means that applications must handle these permission changes to be future-proof, which was the focus of the Cordova-Android 5.0.0 release.

 The permissions that need to be handled at runtime can be found in the Android Developer documentation [here](http://developer.android.com/guide/topics/security/permissions.html#perm-groups).